What is GraphRAG?

 Enhance semantic relevance by tagging entities with domain-specific concepts and policy categories—giving LLMs a conceptual map to reason from. - Keeping the graph current

-Stream real-time data into the graph so that LLMs reason from today’s truth—not stale snapshots.
-TigerGraph supports this with high-throughput ingestion and immediate updates. - Enabling access control in traversal
+Stream real-time data into the graph so that LLMs reason from today’s truth—not stale snapshots. - Enabling access control in traversal

 Role-aware traversal ensures that agents only “see” what they’re permitted to—enforcing dynamic guardrails at the graph level. - Designing for multi-hop inference